About Clinical Residencies

 - Flexible delivery of instruction.
 Clinical courses may be presented condensed into two 2-week modules offered at the Bay Shore campus, augmented by online learning, or the same clinical courses may be made available at more convenient locations across the country.

-- Clinical mentoring provided in a distance-learning format while you remain at your present place of employment.
+- Clinical mentoring provided at your present place of employment and in a distance-learning format.

-- Wide selection of supervised clinical residencies that involve 150 hours of guided clinical practice with expert clinicians at facilities located throughout the country.
+- Wide selection of supervised clinical residencies that involves 180 hours of one-on-one, guided clinical practice with master clinicians who hold an OCS.